gotolino/pycausal-explorer/docs/example.rst

 -------------

 This page goes over a simple usage of the library.
-We will analyse a `chess matches dataset <https://www.kaggle.com/datasets/ahmedalghafri/lichess-chess-games-statistics>`_ to determine the effect of blunders on centupawn loss.
+We will analyse a `chess matches dataset <https://www.kaggle.com/datasets/ahmedalghafri/lichess-chess-games-statistics>`_ to determine the effect of blunders on centipawn loss.

 Analysing the problem
 """""""""""""""""""""